AkshayCu-Codes/worldcup-database/README.md

-# worldcup-database
+# 🌍 World Cup Database
 A relational database project that tracks World Cup match data using PostgreSQL and Bash scripting.This project stores match results, teams, and generates insightful stats using SQL queries — from top scorers to champions. ⚽📊

-# 🌍 World Cup Database

-This project is part of the freeCodeCamp Relational Database Certification.

-It uses PostgreSQL and Bash to store and query World Cup match data from 2014 and 2018.

 ## 📁 Files